ApoorvRoboticist/ApoorvRoboticist.com/index.md

 ### Carnegie Mellon University
 > Master's in Robotics, School of Computer Science (2018-2020)
+>
 > Specialized in Artificial Intelligence, Computer Vision, Computer Science, and Robotics.

 ### Delhi Technological University
 > Bachelor's in Technology (2011-2015)
+>
-> Specialized in Artificial Intelligence, and Robotics
+> Specialized in Artificial Intelligence and Robotics

 * * *
 # Professional Experience
 ### Motional (2020-Present)
 > Tech Lead and Sr. Machine Learning Engineer (Perception)
 >
-> Developing state-of-the-art Vision based Machine Learning network for autonomous cars.
+> Tech lead of 5 Machine Learning and Robotics engineers and interns to develop a state-of-the-art vision network that runs in real-time on-car.
+This network uses eight surround-view cameras and predicts agents in the 3D world.
+[Authored a blog for this project, published on Motional's portal](https://motional.com/news/technically-speaking-improving-av-perception-through-transformative-machine-learning)

 ### Daimler Trucks North America (2018-2020)
 > Research Collaborator (Perception Lead)